Skip to content

 Recipe for Rice and Peas

-Soak the kidney beans in plenty of water for at least 12 hours.
-If the beans are not soaked, the cooking time doubles.
+1. Soak the kidney beans in enough water for at least 12 hours.

 Wash the rice until the water runs clear and drain well.

-Cook the previously soaked kidney beans over medium heat until they begin to soften.
-This usually takes an hour.
+Cook the pre-soaked kidney beans in plenty of water over medium heat until they start to soften.
+This usually takes 1.5 hours.

 Previous article Fusion Kitchen: Caribbean Doner